harnalashok/LLMs/README.md

 >4.Prompts for general coding workflows
 >5.What is RAG
+>>>What is the difference between Retrieval-Augmented Generation and semantic search?

 ## LLMs__III
 >1.A list/collection of open source and/or local AI tools and solutions.